Lewis-Zagier correspondence for higher order forms: Introduction

 \section{Introduction}

 The Lewis-Zagier correspondence \cite{Lewis,Lewis-Zagier1,Lewis-Zagier2}, see also \cite{Brug}, is a bijection between the space of Maaß wave forms of a fixed Laplace-eigenvalue $\la$ and the space of real-analytic functions on the line satisfying a functional equation which involves the eigenvalue.
 The latter functions are called period functions.
 In \cite{DeH} this correspondence has been extended to subgroups $\Ga$ of finite index in the full modular group $\Ga(1)$.
 One can assume $\Ga$ to be normal in $\Ga(1)$.
 The central idea of the latter paper is to consider the action of the finite group $\Ga(1)/\Ga$, and in this way to consider Maaß forms for $\Ga$ as vector-valued Maaß forms for $\Ga(1)$.
 This technique can be applied to higher order forms \cite{CDO,D-ES,DD, DSr, DKMO,DO,DS} as well, turning the somewhat unfamiliar notion of a higher order invariant into the notion of a classical invariant of a twist by unipotent representation.
-This general framework is described in the first section of the present paper.
+This viewpoint has, in the case of Eisenstein series, already been used in \cite{JorgOSull}.
+The general framework of higher order invariants and unipotent twists is described in the first section of the present paper.
 This way of viewing higher order forms has the advantage that it allows techniques of classical automorphic forms to be applied in the context of higher order forms.
 The example of the trace formula will be subject of further investigations by the current author in the near future.
 In the present, we apply this technique to extend the Lewis-Zagier correspondence to higher order forms.